Code-Institute-Submissions/Muse/README.md

 ## Features

 * Homepage that allows the users to recognise what website they are on.
-* About page that tells users about the Band.
+* About page that tells the users about the Band.
 * Gallery Page that gives the users a small example of Muse's music and pictures.
 * Subscribe page that allows the users to subscribe to all the lastest news.